'I'm sorry': Zuckerberg to apologize to lawmakers for FB woes

 How to watch

-YouTube and C-Span will also carry coverage of his testimony on Wednesday, April 10 at 10 a.m.
-ET with the House Energy and Commerce.
+YouTube and C-Span will also carry coverage of his testimony on Wednesday at 10 a.m.
+ET with the House Energy and Commerce Committee.